Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Numerical results

 For our purposes, it is convenient to classify different solution families using topology of their streamlines following \citet{Moffatt1987}.
 For instance, the Taylor-Green vortex with is obtained by setting $\gamma=1/\sqrt{2}$ and ${\bf a}=0$ in Equation \eqref{eq:tgv} and rotating the coordinate system by $\pi/4$.
 It belongs to a family of solutions featuring two counter-rotating vortices which also includes an infinite number of other equilibria unrelated by either translational or scaling symmetry.

-These solutions can be found either by applying Newton-Krylov solver to flows time-integrated over a short time interval or by solving Equation \eqref{eq:eqcond} directly using GMRES iterations for different initial conditions.
-For instance, using the state $\omega=(\cos x+\cos y)^4\,\sign(\cos x+\cos y)$ as a (non-equilibrium) initial condition, we found the equilibrium shown in Figure \ref{f:eqfam1}(a).
-We then used homotopy to construct a continuous family of equilibria connecting that numerical solution with the analytical solution \eqref{eq:tgv2}.
-Representative intermediate equilibria belonging to this family are shown in \autoref{f:eqfam1}(b) and \ref{f:eqfam1}(c).
-The members of the family are all symmetric with respect to inversion about the center of the domain followed by the change of the sign of vorticity and differ mainly in the width of the vortices.
+These solutions can be found either by applying Newton-GMRES solver to flows time-integrated over a short time interval or by solving Equation \eqref{eq:eqcond} directly using GMRES iterations for different initial conditions.
+For instance, using the state $\omega=(\cos x+\cos y)^4\,\sign(\cos x+\cos y)$ as a non-equilibrium initial condition, we found the equilibrium shown in Figure \ref{f:eqfam1}(a).
+We then used homotopy {\ (see Appendix)} to construct a continuous family of equilibria connecting that numerical solution with the analytical solution \eqref{eq:tgv2}. {\ Note that homotopy uses known smooth solutions to generate new smooth initial conditions, so no additional smoothing is needed prior to Newton-GRMES iterations.} Representative intermediate equilibria belonging to this family are shown in \autoref{f:eqfam1}(b) and \ref{f:eqfam1}(c). {The members of this family feature two symmetric, counter-rotating vortices and differ mainly in the width of the vortices.}

 A different continuous family of equilibria can be obtained by breaking the reflection symmetry between the two vortices.
 For instance, adding a Gaussian patch of vorticity to the reflection-symmetric equilibrium state shown in \autoref{f:eqfam2}(a) and then subtracting the mean amplifies one of the vortices and weakens and broadens the other.
-Reconverging the resulting (non-equilibrium) state using Newton-Krylov solver, we found the asymmetric equilibrium state shown in \autoref{f:eqfam2}(c).
+Reconverging the resulting (non-equilibrium) state using Newton-GMRES solver, we found the asymmetric equilibrium state shown in \autoref{f:eqfam2}(c).
 We then used homotopy to construct another continuous family of solutions, with a representative intermediate equilibrium belonging to this family shown in \autoref{f:eqfam2}(b).